Montague Island Light: Site operation

 The light is operated by the Australian Maritime Safety Authority.
 The site is managed by the Office of Environment and Heritage as part of the Montague Island Nature Reserve.

-Visiting

-Access to the island is restricted.
-Access is available only through guided tours from Narooma, and reservations is required.
-Overnight stays for up to 11 people are available at the keeper's house.

 Description

 The tower is constructed from interlocking granite blocks which were quarried on the island.
 It is fitted with a bronze handrail.
 There are at least two single-storey lighthouse keeper's houses.